 It’s no wonder Mom and Dad were confused.
 Investing online, trading, or even being able to monitor a portfolio in real time was foreign to a generation that had to meet face-to-face with brokers to buy stock.
 But today, thanks to technology, it’s easier and more convenient than ever to trade stocks online—even for beginners.
 And new bells and whistles are being added each year to enhance the online investing experience.

 FIGURE 1: GETTING STARTED.
 The Education tab offers dozens of videos and courses.
 Learn investing basics, advanced concepts, and everything in between.
-Image source: www.tdameritrade.com.
+Source: www.tdameritrade.com.
 For illustrative purposes only.

-Although pre trade logistics start with education, stock trading online typically commences with an idea.
+Although pre-trade logistics start with education, stock trading online typically commences with an idea.
 Seeking potential trade candidates?
-As a stock trading beginner, you might start by looking at companies whose products and services you already use.
-Once you’ve identified a few ideas, log in to your account at tdameritrade.com, head to the Research & Ideas tab, and then select Stock Profile (see figure 2).
-You’ll find a wide variety of tools to help you learn more about each company and decide which one(s) you might want to trade.
+As a beginner, you might start by looking at companies whose products and services you already use.
+Once you’ve identified a few ideas, log in to your account at tdameritrade.com, head to the Research & Ideas tab, and then select Stock Profile.
+As shown in figure 2, you’ll find a wide variety of tools to help you learn more about each company and decide which one(s) you might want to trade.

 If you don’t have any ideas, you can look for some on the Research & Ideas tab.
 Select Ideas, then Trade Ideas.
-Here, you can read daily commentary about the overall state of the market as well as detailed third-party research reports about individual stocks making headlines.
+Here, you can read daily commentary about the overall the market as well as detailed third-party research reports about individual stocks making headlines.

 Explore our expanded education library.

 As you find stocks that interest you, follow them by adding them to your personal watch list (which you can create by going to the My Account tab and selecting Watch Lists).
 From your watch lists, you can pull up charts, news, earnings estimates, fundamental research, and much more on any particular stocks that pique your interest.

-Once you’ve narrowed down your list of stock trading candidates, you’ll want to decide what criteria you’ll use to initiate a trade.
-But don’t worry—this doesn’t have to be a complex process.
+After narrowing your list of stock trading candidates, you’ll want to decide what criteria you’ll use to initiate a trade.
+But this doesn’t have to be a complex process.
 In fact, sometimes the simplest strategies can be the most powerful.